Zezombye/blog/articles/fundamentals.md

 b.
 What shows, movies, books etc have made an impact on your life and in what way?
 c.
 What is your MBTI? (https://www.16personalities.com/) (This shouldn’t be a dealbreaker no matter the answer, but helps understand your partner.)
 d.
 What are your interests and hobbies and which ones do your partner not care about or wouldn’t do with you?
 e.
+Would you want to live more rurally or in the city?
+f.
 Ten years from now, where would you like to be emotionally, spiritually, economically, and relationship-wise?
-f.
+g.
 Are you more emotional or rational?
-g.
+h.
 What parts of yourself would you never change?
-h.
+i.
 Do you think you are trustworthy?
-i.
+j.
 What is a summary of your life story?
-j.
+k.
 What makes it easy for you to be open and vulnerable, and what makes it difficult?

 ## 5. Pets
 a.
 What kinds of pets would you be ok with?
 Dog, cat, rabbit, turtle, goldfish, hamster, lizard, snake, tarantula…?